paddor/cztop/examples/taxi_system/README.md

-After connecting to the broker and completing the security handshake, the client sends a `HELLO` message, after which it immediately expects some answer from the broker (see below).
+After connecting to the broker and completing the security handshake, the client sends a `HELLO` message, after which it immediately expects some answer from the broker (see above).
 After that, it just listens for messages (service requests) and prints them into the terminal.

 ```ruby